 The Czech Republic's largest private television station, TV Nova, has broadcast a bizarre revelation about the new President-elect of the United States, George W. Bush Jr. According to TV Nova, Mr. Bush is a descendant of England's King Henry III, and as a result, his ancestors were related to the Czech Premyslid dynasty, and specifically King Vratislav II.
 The connection, the television station admits, is tenuous, as Mr. Bush is thirty four generations removed from Czech royalty, and consequently his blood is less than one percent Czech.

-Tuesday day should see overcast skies with snow showers expected in places, especially in hilly areas.
-The highest daytime temperatures should reach two degrees Celsius.
-The highest temperature during the night should be around minus two degrees Celsius, and could go as low as minus six.
-I'm Nick Carey, and that's the end of the news.
+The weather in the Czech Republic on Sunday will be will be cold and cloudy.
+The day should see overcast skies with snow showers expected in places.
+The highest daytime temperatures should reach four degrees Celsius.
+The highest temperature during the night should be around one degree Celsius.

 Why Chinese masks destined for Italy were seized (not ‘stolen’) by Czech authorities